 • Quinine: The distinctive taste of tonic water comes from quinine.
 Although it adds flavor, does it impact the calorie count?

-See also How many calories in 1 ounce of cooked chicken breast
+See also How many calories are in bourbon whiskey

 By delving into these individual factors, we can start to unravel the complexities of the calorie content in vodka and tonic water, providing a clearer picture of the nutritional impact.